userapp-io/userapp-angular/README.md

 ## Accessing the logged in user

+The logged in user has the same fields as the [user profile](https://app.userapp.io/#/docs/user/#properties) in UserApp.
+See below how to access it.

 **From templates**

 Access the logged in user profile using the `user` object.
-It has the same fields as the [user profile](https://app.userapp.io/#/docs/user/#properties) in UserApp.

 ```html
 <p>{{ user.first_name }}</p>